 You will need at least five GCSEs at grade 4 or above, including English Language at grade 5 and Maths at grade 4.

 A GCSE in Sociology is not a pre-requisite.
-However, if you have studied it, a grade 5 is required.
+However, if you have studied it, a grade 5 is recommended.

 A recent school report will be required which demonstrates a committed attitude to learning.